-If there are several virtual numbers in your account and it is necessary to route them to different extension PBX logins, you can create incoming calls scenario for each number.
+If there are several virtual numbers in your account and it is necessary to route them to different PBX extensions, you can create incoming calls scenario for each number.

-When adding a routing scenario under “My PBX” - “Incoming calls and voice menu”, use the "Additional Scenario" option.
+When adding a routing scenario under “My PBX” - “Incoming calls and IVR”, use the "Additional Scenario" option.

 Use the "Trigger for calls to numbers" option to select the virtual numbers (one or more) and the internal extensions the call should be routed to.

-If this option is turned on, calls to the selected number will be routed to this scenario without voice greeting.
+If this option is turned on, calls to the selected number are routed to this scenario without a voice greeting.

 Routing Calls Based on the Caller Number

 If you want to route a call from a specific client to a specific operator, you can create a scenario for this purpose.
-Turn the option «Trigger for calls from numbers» on in scenario settings, add the client’s number in the international format and press “Add”.
+Turn the option «Trigger for calls from numbers» on in scenario settings.
+Add the client’s number in the international format and click “Add”.

 You can also add a mask for the country code or city/operator, for example, 1646*.
-This option is useful if you want to distribute calls on to different employees depending on the client’s region.
+This option is useful to distribute calls on to different employees in various client regions.

-If this feature is enabled, calls from the indicated number will be routed to this scenario without voice greeting.
+If this feature is enabled, calls from the indicated number are routed to this scenario without a voice greeting.

 Multiple Voice Menus

 It is possible to create different voice greetings and different working hours for each virtual number.
-On the page “My PBX” – “Incoming calls and voice menu” add a new menu, turn the option «Trigger for calls from numbers» and mark a chosen number.
-In this additional menu you can use the same options, as in the main menu.
+On “My PBX” – “Incoming calls and IVR” page, add a new menu.
+Select «Trigger for calls from numbers» and select a chosen number.
+In this additional scenario you can use the same options as in the main menu.

-In order to receive calls during working hours only, go to the page “My PBX” – “Incoming calls and voice menu”.
+To receive calls during working hours only, go to the “My PBX” – “Incoming calls and IVR” page.
 Turn the “Working hours” option on and specify the days and working hours.
-Here you can also upload a specific voice greeting, which will be played during non-working hours.
+You can also upload a specific voice greeting to be played during non-working hours.

-Calls during non-working hours can be received on a specific scenario, for example, they can be routed to a specific employee or transferred to a voicemail, where the caller can leave a message.
+Calls during non-working hours can be received via a specific scenario, for example, they can be routed to a specific employee or transferred to a voicemail, where the caller can leave a message.

 Call Forwarding to Voicemail

 Choose the “Always” option, then enter you email address and check the box opposite to it.
-In the section “Greeting” you can upload a different audio file for voicemail greeting.
+In the “Greeting” section you can upload a different audio file for a voicemail greeting.

-Add the extension number to the selected scenario, for example, to the “Autoresponder” (My PBX” – “Incoming calls and voice menu”).
+Add the extension number to the selected scenario, for example, to the “Autoresponder” (My PBX” – “Incoming calls and IVR”).

 On Hold Music

-While your clients are on hold or being transferred, you can turn the music (or an ad playing) on instead of the signal tones - (“My PBX” – “Incoming calls and voice menu”).
+While your clients are on hold or being transferred, you can turn the music (or an ad playing) on instead of the signal tones - (“My PBX” – “Incoming calls and IVR”).

-Please note that the music instead of the signal tones feature can be guaranteed only when the voice greeting is turned on.
+Please note that the music (instead of the signal tones) feature is only guaranteed when the voice greeting is turned on.

-If you receive calls from numbers that you don’t want to answer, you can create a “Black list” scenario and add those numbers to the list - (“My PBX” – “Incoming calls and voice menu” ).
+If you receive calls from numbers that you don’t want to answer, you can create a “Black list” scenario and add those numbers to the list - (“My PBX” – “Incoming calls and IVR” ).